carl-topham-tools/generator-start-site/README.md

 ### Installing the start-site generator

-To install generator-start-site, clone this repo. inside the repo folder run:
+To install generator-start-site, run:

 ```
-npm link
+npm install -g generator-start-site
+#Lots of code will happen...
+This is npm installing what it needs
 ```

 When you want to create a new site simply run: